Here are 8 Strange Plant Tricks for Smart Gardeners that you may learn to make gardening more pleasurable and easy!

 Ice Cubes to Water

-Just make sure not to place the ice cube directly touching the plant root or stem.
-You can also place several cubes on a plastic box with a hole at its bottom.
-The cubes will melt slowly, dripping the water down in the soil.
+Just make sure the ice cube does not come into direct contact with the plant’s root or stem.
+You may also use a plastic box with a hole in the bottom to hold numerous cubes.
+The cubes will slowly melt, dropping water into the soil.

 Try Plant Watering Spikes